radius-project/bicep-types-aws/artifacts/bicep/aws/aws.detective/default/types.md

 ### Properties
 * **AccountId**: string (Required, Identifier): The account ID of the account that should be registered as your Organization's delegated administrator for Detective
 * **GraphArn**: string (ReadOnly): The Detective graph ARN

+## Tag
+### Properties
+* **Key**: string: The key name of the tag.
+You can specify a value that is 1 to 128 Unicode characters in length and cannot be prefixed with aws:.
+Valid characters are Unicode letters, digits, white space, and any of the following symbols: _ . : / = + - @
+* **Value**: string: The value for the tag.
+You can specify a value that is 0 to 256 Unicode characters in length and cannot be prefixed with aws:.
+Valid characters are Unicode letters, digits, white space, and any of the following symbols: _ . : / = + - @